BuvinJT/distbuilder/README.md

 *Created By: BuvinJ (StackOverflow handle)*
 *Initial Alpha Release: December 2018*

-This repository contains an open source Python library.
+This is an open source (GPLv3) Python library.
-"Distribution Builder" wraps other libraries and tools including PyInstaller, the Qt Installer Framework, Opy (a code obfuscater), PIP, and more.
+"Distribution Builder" is a wrapper for other libraries and tools including PyInstaller, the Qt Installer Framework, Opy (a code obfuscater), PIP, and more.

-See ./docs/QuickStart.md for instructions on installation and getting started.
+See `./docs/QuickStart.md` for instructions on installation and getting started.

-For a more thorough explanation of how to use the library, refer to the Reference.txt file.
+For a more thorough explanation of how to use the library, refer to the `./docs/Reference.txt` file.

-If you wish to contribute, please refer to the
-ToDo.md file for a list of known bug or desired tasks to be completed.
+If you wish to contribute, please refer to the `./docs/ToDo.md` file for a list of known bug or desired tasks to be completed.

-##IMPORTANT NOTES:
+## IMPORTANT NOTES:

 BEFORE USE, BACK UP YOUR PROJECT TO ENSURE THERE WILL BE NO WORK LOST!!!